zakenaio/ci2023dfs-p1-site-main/README.md

 - `#928977` used for member background.
 - `#ececec` used for member rounded section.

 - `#2b2b2b` used for dark blobs.
 - `rgba 126, 128, 114, 0.6` used for overlay on yoga events.

 ### Typography

-The fonts are :  "Trebuchet MS", "Lucida Sans Unicode", "Lucida Grande", "Lucida Sans", Arial, sans-serif.
+**Trebuchet MS, Lucida Sans Unicode, Lucida Grande, Lucida Sans, Arial, sans-serif.**

 Trebuchet MS Trebuchet MS has a modern and elegant appearance, making it suitable for contemporary websites.
 Readable at Small Sizes: It maintains readability even at smaller font sizes, ensuring a positive user experience on various devices.